vlaaad/reveal/README.md

   - coll of maps, coll of same-length vectors: as table
   - documentable things (fns, vars, keywords): as formatted documentation
   - sourceable things: as source code
+- multiple accordions
+- structural navigation
 - improve datafy/nav support (on sets, for example)
-- structural navigation
 - remember window position and size
 - popup might appear in weird locations
 - logo and window icons